codygreen/f5-cli-demo/README.md

 ## Application Service 3 Extension (AS3)
 - Single HTTP application
 - Multiple HTTP applications
+- DNS WideIP with a generic host (example for Kubernetes)

 ## Declarative Onboarding
 - LTM with 3 Network Interfaces